Internal Links

 String Theory, Black Holes, they all fascinate me.
 The microscopic world fascinates me too.

-Will the Large Hadron Collider reveal the Higgs Boson in 2009?
+The Large Hadron Collider revealed the Higgs Boson in 2012....remarkable!
 This is an exciting time

 to be alive.
 Then there is Dark Matter and Dark Energy.
 All fascinating challenges waiting